Damiere Byrd: 2018

 Byrd entered the 2018 season as the Panthers primary punt returner.
 He played in eight games before suffering a broken arm in Week 12.
 He was placed on injured reserve on November 27, 2018.

 Arizona Cardinals

 On March 26, 2019, Byrd signed with the Arizona Cardinals.
 He played in 11 games with three starts, recording a career-high 32 catches for 359 yards and one touchdown.

 New England Patriots

 On March 23, 2020, Byrd signed a one-year contract with the New England Patriots.

 In Week 11 against the Houston Texans, Byrd recorded six catches for 132 yards and a touchdown during the 27–20 loss.

-Byrd finished the season playing in 16 games with 47 receptions, 604 receiving yards, 1 receiving touchdown, and 2 rushing attempts for 15 yards.
+Byrd finished the season playing in 16 games with 47 receptions, 604 receiving yards, and one receiving touchdown.

 Chicago Bears

 On May 4, 2021, Byrd signed with the Chicago Bears.
-In the Week 14 game against the Green Bay Packers, Byrd caught a 54 yard touchdown pass from Justin Fields.
+In the Week 14 game against the Green Bay Packers, Byrd caught a 54-yard touchdown pass from Justin Fields.

-Atlanta Falcons
+Atlanta Falcons (first stint)

 On April 1, 2022, Byrd signed a one-year contract with the Atlanta Falcons.
+On October 22, in Week 7 against the Cincinnati Bengals, Byrd recorded his first touchdown of the season on a 75–yard reception from Marcus Mariota.

+Carolina Panthers (second stint)

+On April 14, 2023, Byrd signed with the Panthers.
+He was placed on injured reserve on August 16, 2023.
+He was released on August 25.

+Atlanta Falcons (second stint)

+On October 19, 2023, Byrd was signed to the Falcons practice squad.
+He was released on November 22.

+Houston Texans

+On January 17, 2024, Byrd was signed to the Houston Texans practice squad.
+He was not signed to a reserve/future contract after the season and thus became a free agent when his practice squad contract expired.

+Washington Commanders

+Byrd signed a one-year contract with the Washington Commanders on May 16, 2024.
+He was released by Washington on July 31.

+Buffalo Bills

+On August 12, 2024 Byrd signed with the Buffalo Bills.
+He was released on August 25.